 The student recruitment landscape has been in a state of flux that was forced upon all of us.
 Institutions have adapted in obvious ways (ramping up online education) and subtler ways that vary by institution.
+[Note: In Spring 2023, We updated this blog post from our previous summary of 10 international recruitment options to now incorporate 12 options]

 Looking a bit over the horizon, we recognize that there is always the potential for unanticipated disruptions in addition to the challenging factors we see very clearly.
 As we consider what is next, the lever that has the greatest value is flexibility.
 The ability to ramp up or down with relative ease.
 The avoidance of plans that lock us into something long-term constricting our ability to adapt as circumstances change.